From conport

 parent_task_id, tag_kinds, links | Field is present and equal to intent |

 On mismatch.
-Re-issue the call with the field re-stated explicitly (often a single retry fixes XML-parse glitches).
-If the second attempt still loses the field, flag the mismatch to the user verbatim ("graph integrity: tags lost on decision N, please re-run") rather than silently moving on — the damage is mute graph drift, easy to miss.
+Re-issue the call with the field re-stated (often one retry fixes the XML glitch).
+If a second attempt still loses it, flag the mismatch to the user verbatim ("graph integrity: tags lost on decision N, please re-run") rather than silently moving on — the damage is mute graph drift, easy to miss.

 Applies to: sync_decision, add_task, update_task, log_progress,